acoustic-content-samples/sample-custom-workflows-using-webhooks/check-expire-content/README.md

 ### Add a step to find the previous Trello card

-- Create a new Zappier **Find Card** Trello step.
+- Create a new Zapier **Find Card** Trello step.
 - Query the same Board, List and Card Name.
 The Card Name should be an available field from step 2.

 ### Add a step to move the card to the Expired list

-- Create a new Zappier **Move Card to List** Trello step.
+- Create a new Zapier **Move Card to List** Trello step.
 - The correct Board, From List and To List should all be available via dropdowns.
 - To pick the correct Card, set the dropdown to **Use a Custom Value**
 - Then the correct Card should be available from the previous search step.

 ### Add a step to send an authenticated request back to WCH to Retire the content

-- Create a new Zappier **Webhooks** step, selecting **Post** as the option.
+- Create a new Zapier **Webhooks** step, selecting **Post** as the option.
 - The request only needs to include:
   - the correct URL
-  - your WCH authenication credentials **(see note on security below)**
+  - your WCH authentication credentials **(see note on security below)**
   - Payload Type set to JSON
 - The URL should be of the form *\<API URL\>\<Retire URL from step 1\>*
   - The Base Authoring URL of your request can be retrieved from your WCH account.
 See **Hub Information -> API URL**
   - The Retire URL was included in the Webhook from Step 1 and should be available as a field
-- Your WCH authentication will be entred under the **Basic Auth** section.
+- Your WCH authentication will be entered under the **Basic Auth** section.
 This should take either the form `<username>|<password>` or `apikey|<api key value>`
 -----

 #### Note on Security

 In this example, we are entering Authentication information in plain text into the Zapier product, which would be visible to anyone with access to your Zapier account.
-This approach is **NOT** advised for anything beyond testing and learning.
-At this time, Zapier does not appear to provide a means of storing private account information to be used in Zap fields.
+This approach is to demonstrate what is immediately possible within Zapier or any other 3rd party integration.
 A more secure approach may become available in future as either a native Zapier feature or WCH integration.

 -----
 You're done!
 Give it a test.